The Color of Me

 The Color of Me is a 2018 American family drama fantasy film that is written and directed by Sreejith Nair.
-It is about an adopted African American boy, Lewis Clark, who falls in love with a girl whose skin magically changes color every hour.
+It is about an adopted African American boy, Lewis Clark, who falls in love with a girl whose skin magically changes colour every hour.
 The film received critical acclaim and several accolades at its international festival run across the United States.
 It premiered at the Los Angeles CineFest with subsequent screenings at various film festivals.
 The film was chosen as an official selection at the Amazon Prime Studios first All Voice Film Festival 2019.

 Plot

 An adopted African American Lewis Clark, falls in love with a young woman, Lisa Adams, who is the victim of a magical curse.
 The curse causes Lisa to transform into 5 different races: Caucasian, Indian, Chinese, Hispanic, and African-American.